FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_serverLogs/r_st_logFileDetails/c_st_general_log_files.md

     "weight": "320"
 }**xferlog** – This log file contains information about uploads and downloads for all protocols.

-The xferlog file records information about all the AS2, FTP(S), HTTP(S), PeSIT, SFTP, Connect:Direct, and Folder Monitor transfers made with <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server and Edge.
+The xferlog file records information about all the AS2, FTP(S), HTTP(S), PeSIT, SFTP, Connect:Direct, and Folder Monitor transfers made with {{< SecureTransport/componentshortname  >}} Server and Edge.
 This information is also stored in the database.

 Each server entry is composed of a single line of the format shown below.
 All fields are separated by spaces.